-The basement patio French Doors were sagging, resulting in a torn weatherstrip on the active door and a 1/2 inch gap in between the two doors.
+This project explains how to fix sagging French doors.
+The basement patio doors were sagging resulting in a torn weatherstrip on the active door and a 1/2 inch gap in between the two doors.
 To fix the problem I replaced the hinges with heavy duty ball bearing units made by Hagar Co.
-The Hager hinges feature heavy gauge metal and ball bearings that are much better suited for carry the 65 lb weight of the French Doors.
+The Hager hinges feature heavy gauge metal and ball bearings that are much better suited for carry the 65 lb weight of the exterior doors.

 The job turned out to be a bit more extensive than simply replacing the hinges.
 When I removed the door, I found more problems and replaced the torn weatherstrip, rotted door bottom and split t-astragal moulding between the doors.